Exchange Rate in Japan

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to the Bank of Japan’s quarterly Tankan business survey, sentiment among large manufacturers jumped to the highest level in over a year on the back of a weakening yen and rising global demand.
+According to the Bank of Japan’s quarterly Tankan business survey, sentiment among large manufacturers jumped to the highest level since Q1 2014.